monhi/typescript-electron/README.md

 This is a simple Electron application based on typescipt.
 I need it to be a boilerplate for other typescript and electron based project.

-Now I can develop electron projects based on typescipt language and have better control over them.
+Now I can develop electron projects based on typescipt language and have better control over it.

-src code of typescript files are in `./ts` folder
+Source code of typescript files are in `./ts` folder.
+Contents will be copied to ./dist folder after compilation.

-It uses webview tag to show web links.
+I use webview tag to show web links.

 # How to run the project